-If you come from a , getting out of can be even more difficult because you may be developing new skills.
+If you come from a poverty cycle, getting out of debt can be even more difficult because you may be developing new skills.

 You want the goal to be challenging but not overwhelming.
 You can redirect goals at any time, so practice as much as you need.

-Though it is not easy to navigate certain patterns in your , you can unlearn at any time.
+Though it is not easy to navigate certain patterns in your life, you can unlearn at any time.
 This can create intimacy with yourself and others.

-If you are ready to break cycles in your life and want help in taking the first, last or any steps in between, working with one of our therapists in Denver, CO can be helpful.
+If you are ready to break cycles in your life and want help in taking the first, last or any steps in between, working with one of our therapists in Denver, Colorado can be helpful.